-You make Class 2 National Insurance contributions if you are self-employed to qualify for benefits like the State Pension.
-Most people pay the contributions as part of their Self Assessment tax bill.
+You make Class 2 National Insurance contributions (external link) if you are self-employed to qualify for benefits like the State Pension.
+Most people pay the contributions as part of their Self Assessment tax bill (external link).

 If you do not pay through Self Assessment